+Have you identified who will write the required documents?
 Have you identified another person to edit it?
 Have you solicited input from the C & C?

-Have you reviewed and completed all the required components of the mail-out?

-•The final draft of the proposed MRP law

-• Executive Summary on importance of MRP law or cover letter from C&C

-Has the MRP Document been finalized and reviewed?
+Have you reviewed and completed all the required components of the mail-out? ●The final draft of the proposed MRP law Executive Summary on importance of MRP law or cover letter from C&C Has the MRP Document been finalized and reviewed?
 Have you posted the Voters list, the draft MRP law, and the Notice of Vote?